Tutorial: Configure Workday for automatic user provisioning

 - The HR team performs worker transactions (Joiners/Movers/Leavers or New Hires/Transfers/Terminations) in Workday HCM

-- The Azure AD Provisioning Service runs scheduled synchronizations of identities from Workday HR and identifies changes that need to be processed for sync with on-premises Active Directory.
+- The Microsoft Entra provisioning service runs scheduled synchronizations of identities from Workday HR and identifies changes that need to be processed for sync with on-premises Active Directory.

-- The Azure AD Provisioning Service invokes the on-premises Azure AD Connect Provisioning Agent with a request payload containing AD account create/update/enable/disable operations.
+- The Microsoft Entra provisioning service invokes the on-premises Microsoft Entra Connect Provisioning Agent with a request payload containing AD account create/update/enable/disable operations.

-- The Azure AD Connect Provisioning Agent uses a service account to add/update AD account data.
+- The Microsoft Entra Connect Provisioning Agent uses a service account to add/update AD account data.

-- The Azure AD Connect / AD Sync engine runs delta sync to pull updates in AD.
+- The Microsoft Entra Connect / AD Sync engine runs delta sync to pull updates in AD.

-- The Active Directory updates are synced with Azure Active Directory.
+- The Active Directory updates are synced with Microsoft Entra ID.

 - If the Workday Writeback app is configured, it writes back attributes such as email, username and phone number to Workday.